thomassuedbroecker/library-app-kubernetes/README.md

     bx login -a https://api.eu-de.bluemix.net
     ```
     Depending on which region you want to use, you can change the API URL to https://api.eu-gb.bluemix.net for the United Kingdom or https://api.ng.bluemix.net.
-    Enter the Email and Password for your Bluemix account and select your Organization and Space.
+    Enter the Email and Password for your IBM Cloud account and select your Organization and Space.

 2. List all accessible clusters:
     ```